Welcome to the Suffolk Recycling Centres booking page

 Please be aware that until further notice:

-- no trade waste will be accepted on site
+- Vans with trailers will not be allowed on any site

 Proceed to book a time slot

 Appointment times refer to current British Summer Time.
-Please ignore any references to UTC+0:00.
+Please ignore references to UTC+0:00.

 Answers to queries about phased re-opening: